mykelalvis/FT/Traveller/WORKING/TravellerLBB/Imperial Fringe.md

 Income: Revenues from the operation of the ship are minimal.
 It is difficult to carry passengers, and certainly not high passengers.
 Some cargo can be transported, but the three ton limit keeps such revenues to a minimum.
-Carrying private messag- es will not provide any great revenue directly, but may ultimately lead to patrons and charters or missions.
+Carrying private messag-es will not provide any great revenue directly, but may ultimately lead to patrons and charters or missions.

 Ultimately, revenue for the ship comes from chartered missions doing the